 MEET THE AUTHOR

-From childhood through her college years, Kelly Lenihan was forever making up stories and dialogues, often writing them down.
+From childhood through her college years, Kelly Lenihan was forever making up stories, often writing them down.
 After completing a general arts degree from the University of Washington, Kelly went on to enjoy a diverse range of creative endeavors, from fashion design and hand-painted pottery to web design and teaching global arts.
 Never losing her penchant for writing; she’s been published in various magazines and enjoyed her own newspaper column for several years.
 To this day, she is an avid blogger and has several full-length books in the works.
 As a parent, Kelly delighted in sharing her love of the magical world of books by reading aloud to her two boys.
 Many nights, her younger son would place his tiny hand on hers while looking up with big, brown hope-filled eyes, (most likely as a stalling tactic) and plead for “one more story” – how could any parent refuse?
 So in the moment, Kelly began making up stories.
 The Skipping Stone – along with Goober and Muffin – are some of those stories and they remain beloved family favorites.
 She hopes you will love them too.

 More about Kelly >>